mlverse/mall/README.md

 reviews |>
   llm_summarize(review, max_words = 5)
 #> # A tibble: 3 × 2
 #>   review                                   .summary
 #>   <chr>                                    <chr>
-#> 1 This has been the best TV I've ever use… good tv with great features
+#> 1 This has been the best TV I've ever use… best tv ever used
 #> 2 I regret buying this laptop.
-It is too … laptop is too slow noisy
+It is too … disappointing purchase experience wi…
-#> 3 Not sure how to feel about my new washi… mixed feelings about the washer
+#> 3 Not sure how to feel about my new washi… mixed feelings about new washer
 ```

 To control the name of the prediction field, you can change `pred_name`